DV

 Strategy & risk

 SPYD tracks S&P 500 High Dividend Index with a dividend approach, while SPYI tracks S&P 500 Index with an options approach.
-Beta is 0.68 for SPYD and 0.69 for SPYI, indicating SPYD is less volatile relative to the market.
+Beta is 0.62 for SPYD and 0.7 for SPYI, making SPYD the less volatile of the two by this measure.

 Fund details